 - Books and a self-service machine in the cafe

 - Events!
 See the What’s On section for all events

 - Meeting rooms available to hire from New Earswick Folk Hall

-Parking: There is a public car park to the rear of the building with disabled spaces too.
+Parking: There is a public car park to the rear of the building.
+Disabled spaces are located adjacent to the building.

 Buses: 1, 13, 14 and 20 stop outside the Folk Hall.

 No 5 stops at the Huntington end of the Link Road.